naveedkhalid091/Learn_Next.js/step05_styling/step02_flex_with _tailwindcss/11_responsiveness.md

 `lg:text-2xl`: Larger still on large screens (1024px and up).
 `xl:text-3xl`: Extra large text on extra-large screens (1280px and up).

-1.2) Responsive Padding:
+    i.ii) Responsive Padding:

     Imagine you want a box to have more space (padding) around it on bigger screens but not on smaller ones.
 You could do this:

         For Example:

         `class="p-4 sm:p-6 lg:p-10"`

     Where:
     `p-4:` All screens get a bit of padding (16px).
     `sm:p-6:` When the screen is at least 640px wide, increase the padding to 24px.
     `lg:p-10:` When the screen is at least 1024px wide, increase the padding to 40px.

-1.3) Responsive Images:
+    i.iii) Responsive Images:
     Use the `w-full` class to make images responsive.

     For Example:
     `class="w-full h-auto"`

     Where:
     `w-full`: Image takes up the full width of its container.
     `h-auto`: Height adjusts proportionally to the width.

-1.4) Responsive display of elements:
+    i.iv) Responsive display of elements:
     Control visibility of elements on different screen sizes.

     For Example:

     `class="hidden md:block"`

 <!-- writting hidden will cause the content to be hidden on small screens but visible on medium screens and larger -->